OziomaEunice/OziomaEunice/README.md

 ## Hi there! 👩🏽‍💻

-I am Ozioma E. Onwubiko and welcome to my repository!
+I am Ozioma Eunice O. and welcome to my repository!

 - 🔭 I work on various projects (some for fun and others for uni work 😄)
 - 🎓 I have a BSc Honours degree in Computer Science.